-Withdrawal from classes prior to completion of 60 percent of the semester or dropping credit hours below full time (twelve credit hours) may result in the student becoming liable to the U. S. Department of Education or NPCC for repayment of Title IV funds.
+Withdrawal from classes prior to completion of 60 percent of the semester or dropping credit hours below full time (twelve credit hours) may result in the student becoming liable to the U. S. Department of Education or NPC for repayment of Title IV funds.

 In cases where the student drops courses and has already received full payment of financial aid awards from federal sources, the student must repay any cash disbursement which is determined by the college to be an overpayment.

 Some courses have special fees and these must be paid in full during registration.
 Fees for supplies and materials may be an additional cost for courses such as science laboratories or specialized art courses, such as pottery or photography.
 Other courses, such as music classes, which require individual instruction, also have fees.

 Transcripts will not be issued for students who fail to meet or make arrangements to fulfill financial obligations.
 (See the section on Withdrawing in Academic Information.)

 Tuition Refunds And How Adding/Dropping Courses Affects Your Costs